metrico/influxdb3-community/README.md

 ### Golang Client

-Query iox from your code using the included [client examples](https://github.com/metrico/iox-builder/tree/main/client)
+Query the IOx gRPC API from your code using the included [client examples](https://github.com/metrico/iox-builder/tree/main/client)

 ### Grafana Client